kamac/caseum/README.md

 About
 ------
 Caseum is a quite basic language.
 It's original reason for development was to simply learn how to code a lexer, parser & some simple code generator from scratch.
 Development started in december, 2013 by kamac.
+If it's updated, then only from time-to-time, as this is a very much of an educational side-project.

 If you want, you can have a peek at how does the language syntax look like.
 Just browse the examples/ folder.